MaintainTeam/HypatiaDatabases/README.md

 ## Structure
 This is a manual mirror and backup generator of https://codeberg.org/MaintainTeam/HypatiaDatabases which generates the default databases.

 This repo has several branches.
 The `main` branch contains the [code](.github/workflows/generate_stable.yml) used to generate the databases.
-The `unsigned` branch contains the databases after they generated, before they are signed.
-From here, this branch is checked out by a self-hosted CI and signed with our key, and pushed to the `gh-pages` branch where it get's deployed.
+The `unsigned` branch contains the generated databases, before they are signed.
+From here, this branch is checked out by a self-hosted CI and signed with our key, and pushed to the `gh-pages` branch where it is deployed.
 ## Databases
 ### General Sources
 - [ESET Indicators of Compromise (IOC's)](https://github.com/eset/malware-ioc)